Gore Obsessed

 Gore Obsessed is the eighth studio album by American death metal band Cannibal Corpse, released on February 26, 2002 by Metal Blade Records.

 The Japanese version of the album includes "Compelled to Lacerate" as a live bonus track.

+Critical reception

+Andy Hines of AllMusic gave the album four stars out of five, saying: "This is great stuff."

 Track listing

-Credits
+Personnel

 Writing, performance and production credits are adapted from the album liner notes.